Key Takeaways

 Collect Your Personal Information

-Insurers need your date of birth, driver's license number, and riding history, including when you first got your motorcycle license.
-Prepare a list of traffic violations or at-fault accidents from the past 3-5 years, since these incidents affect your rates.
-If you've completed motorcycle safety courses, gather your certificates since most insurers offer 5-15% discounts for approved training.
+Insurers need your date of birth, driver's license number and motorcycle license date.
+List any traffic violations or at-fault accidents from the past three to five years.
+If you've completed motorcycle safety courses, have your certificates ready.
+Most insurers offer 5% to 15% discounts for approved training.

 3. 3